How Does Media Consumption Affect Your Attention Span?

 Share this post

-Written by Sasha Richard
+Written by Sasha Richard.
+Edited by Addison Teschner.

 Everyone online consumes some form of social media nowadays.
 It’s such an easy way to keep ourselves entertained; to sit down with a video in the background, and to lose all sense of time mindlessly scrolling on apps like TikTok, Instagram, or X (Twitter).
 Consuming these kinds of videos can keep us invested, since we only spend 30-60 seconds actually paying attention to a topic, and then we scroll and forget about whatever we viewed a minute ago.